-Schedule of Accountant's Professional Liability Insurance Affidavit (unaudited) For the Year Ended June 30, 2021
+Schedule of Accountant's Professional Liability Insurance Affidavit (unaudited) For the Year Ended June 30, 2022

 State of Oklahoma)

 County of Carter)

-The undersigned auditing firm of lawful age, being first duly sworn on oath, says that said firm had in full force and effect Accountant's Professional Liability Insurance in accordance with the "Oklahoma Public School Audit Law" at the time of audit contract and during the entire audit engagement with Tri-County Interlocal Co-Op, School District K001, for the audit year 2020-2021.
+had in full force and eff "Oklahoma Public Scho fect Accountant's Professional Liab ool Audit Law" at the time of audi ally sworn on oath, says that said firm allity Insurance in accordance with the t contract and during the entire audit strict K001, for the audit year 2021-

-MARY E. JOHNSON & ASSOCIATES, PLLC
+MARY E. JOHNSON & ASSOCIA ATES, PLLC

-Mary E. Johnson BY: Authorized Agent
+BY:Authorized Agent E. Johnson • • •

-Subscribed and sworn to before me on this
+Subscribed and sworn to before me on this day of, April , 2023.

-Jellin Luker
+Jellian n Shiker

+Notary Public 13 a an 13 JILLIAN LUKER

-Notary Public Commission Number: 17008742 SEAL Notary Public State of Oktahoma Commission #17008742 Exp: 09/20/25
+Commission Number: 0/20/25 State of Oktahoma Commission #17008742 Exp: 09/20/25

-My commission expires on: 99025
+My commission expires on: 7/80/25